jmsoftapp/seamless-streamingseaml1ess-streaming1/README.md

 ## Running locally
 ### Install backend seamless_server dependencies

+> [!NOTE]
-Please note: we *strongly* recommend running the model on GPU.
+> Please note: we *do not* recommend running the model on CPU.
+CPU inference will be slow and introduce noticable delays in the simultaneous translation.

+> [!NOTE]
+> The example below is for PyTorch stable (2.1.1) and variant cu118.
+Check [here](https://pytorch.org/get-started/locally/) to find the command for your variant.

 If running for the first time, create conda environment and install the desired torch version.
-The example below is for PyTorch 2.1.1 and variant cu118.
-Check [here](https://pytorch.org/get-started/locally/) to find the command for your variant.
 Then install the rest of the requirements:
 ```
 cd seamless_server
-conda create --name smlss_server python=3.8
+conda create --yes --name smlss_server python=3.8 libsndfile==1.0.31
 conda activate smlss_server
-conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
+conda install --yes pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 pip install -r requirements.txt
-conda install -c conda-forge libsndfile==1.0.31
 ```

 ### Install frontend streaming-react-app dependencies